Azure/ai-hub/docs/EnterpriseAzureOpenAIHub.md

 ![Benefits](./ai-overview.png)

 This user guide explains the setup and deployment of secure and compliant Generative "AI hub on Azure".
-The reference implementation has been developed, validated, and proven with several of Microsoft's largest customers, and represent the best practices for the Azure serivces involved regardless of industry industry, and to accelerate a safe and secure by-default deployment of Generative Azure Open AI on Microsoft Azure.
+The reference implementation has been developed, validated, and proven with several of Microsoft's largest customers, and represent the best practices for the Azure serivces involved regardless of industry industry, and to accelerate a safe and secure by-default deployment of Generative Azure OpenAI on Microsoft Azure.
 We will continue to enhance and develop the reference implementation alongside with the overall Azure roadmap, based on proven and validated design patterns with our customers.

 ## Table of Contents